 Fortunately, it is possible to remove dog urine from the surfaces inside your home.

 You just need to do it the right way in order to preserve your floors.

 Here’s how to remove dog urine stains and odors properly…

-Choose the one you like best, based on the materials you already have on hand in your home.
+Choose the one you like best, based on what you already have on hand in your home.

 If your dog pees on the carpet…

-Method #1: Pour a full glass of water onto the spot and then blot it up (don’t rub) with paper towels or a microfiber cloth until you no longer see any yellow.
+METHOD #1: Pour a full glass of water onto the spot and then blot it up (don’t rub) with paper towels or a microfiber cloth until you no longer see any yellow.
 Next, have a brush and carpet cleaner on hand and use them on the spot.
 Then, spray the spot again with carpet cleaner and vacuum if necessary.
-Finally, spray the area with an enzymatic cleaning solution, like Simple Solution.
+Finally, spray the area with an enzymatic cleaning solution, like Rocco & Roxie Stain and Odor Eliminatorto remove any remaining stain and smell.
 Source

 If your dog pees on hardwood flooring…